Financial Aid & Scholarships

 A scholarship is free money that is usually awarded based on your achievements and qualifications.
 Scholarships fall into two categories:

 - SDSU scholarships are competitive and each requires a separate application.
 Most have an early February deadline.
-Search and apply for SDSU scholarships at www.sdsu.edu/scholarships.
+Search and apply for SDSU scholarships on the SDSU Financial Aid & Scholarships web page.

 - External scholarships may be awarded to students at any university.
 They are administered by organizations other than SDSU.